 It was clear– this year, carbs are off the table.
-The segment came to an end and the host, not skipping a beat, announced: “Coming up next: How to make a decadent French Toast for your New Year’s brunch”.
+The segment came to an end and the anchor, not skipping a beat, announced: “Coming up next: How to make a decadent French Toast for your New Year’s brunch.”

 Food contradictions.
-They are everywhere and what is “right” changes faster than the trend from boot cut to mom jeans.
+They are everywhere.
+What is “right” to eat changes faster than the trend from boot cut to mom jeans.

 WHAT DOES THE BIBLE SAY ABOUT DIETS?